Petit-Figeac Saint-Emilion Grand Cru 2020 - Second vin

 Robert Parker

-"A great introduction to Figeac with its own personality and lots of charm!"
+"A wonderful introduction to Figeac, with its own unique character and lots of charm!"

-"Beautiful aromatic complexity on the nose, floral and brambly fruit.
-Juicy and seductive on the palate, the tannins are both chalky and fruity, with good density and vivacity.
-The mid-palate is precise, fruity, open, expressive and vibrant, with great freshness that shines through the glass.
-A joyful expression with aromas of strawberry, redcurrant, raspberry and red cherry, tantalizingly pure, structured and framed by woody notes.
+"Beautiful aromatic complexity on the nose, floral and wild berries.
+The palate is juicy and seductive, the tannins are both chalky and fruity, with beautiful density and liveliness.
+A beautifully precise mid-palate, fruity, open, expressive and vibrant, with great freshness that shines through in the glass.
+A joyful expression with aromas of strawberry, redcurrant, raspberry, and red cherry, enticingly pure, structured, and framed by woody notes.
 I love the touch of slate on the finish and the minerality that places this wine squarely in the Saint-Émilion category.
-A great introduction to Figeac with its own personality.
-You can drink it now, but it has cellaring potential.
-Keep a bottle to open when someone comes to your house, they'll be impressed" (Decanter 2023) - Delivery in wooden case possible for orders of 6 bottles of this wine (depending on country and shipping method selected).
+A beautiful introduction to Figeac with its own personality.
+You can drink it now, but it has aging potential.
+Keep a bottle to open when someone comes to visit, they will be impressed!"
+(Decanter 2023) - Delivery in wooden crates is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).

-Buy your Figeac wines at the best price on private sale!
+Buy your Figeac wines at the best price in our private sale!

 Nose